 Your little dog needs to have his feet on the ground a good part of the time so he can learn to go up and down stairs, get into cars, and walk on grass, dirt, gravel, carpeting, wood, and tile floors.
 Take him hiking.
 Dusty could easily hold his own on an all-day wilderness hike with the rest of our pack.

 Have him meet lots of friendly people – all ages, shapes, sizes, and races – armed with lots of tasty treats in lots of controlled circumstances.
 A good rule of thumb for socialization is to expose your pup to at least 100 different kinds of settings and types of people in his first four months of life.
 At the same time, of course, protect him from dangerous situations, such as encounters with larger dogs who truly could hurt him.
-(See “Super-Socialized,” WDJ June 2009.)
+(See “Conditioning Confidence in Your Dog or Puppy,” WDJ June 2009.)

 Play It Safe and Smart